gauravbhandari610-collab/Induction-Programm/README.md

 After the inaugral ceremony, voluteers guided us to the CSE department where our mentor introduced us to the college facilities and social activities.
 We also took a glimpse of the computer and reasearch labs.
 # DAY 2
+## 1:00 to 2:00
+### Lecture by Dr. Arshdeep Singh
+- Dr. Arshdeep Singh told us about the importance of nutritious diet in our day to day life.
+He said that we should take proper food having enough amount of minerals and vitamins which will keep us energetic all day along.
+## 2:00 to 3:00
+### Session by Causmic Club

+# DAY 3
 ## 9:00 to 11:00
 ### Lecture by Dr. Jaswinder Singh
 - He is a man with great wisdom and humour.
 He taught us about importance of mathematics .
 He said that we should learn things with fun.